-St Saviour's Primary Maj orly Significant Incident Slip
+St Saviour's Primary Majorly Significant Incident Slip

 Childs name Date

 Given by

 Time

 Incident Action

 Vandalism Dealt with by class teacher

 Stealing Dealt with by TA

 Verbal or physical abuse toward staff Time out in corresponding class

 Bullying Sent to SLT

 Refusal to follow instructions Sent to Head teacher

 Leaving the room without permission Phone call to parents

 Persistent lying Meeting with parents

 Physically hurting another pupil Discussion/meeting with external agencies

 (Governors local authority, other agencies)

 Prejudiced based incidents- Additional Comments:

 racism/gender

-Religious/homophobia -
+Religious/homophobia

 Bringing offensive weapons into school

-or items that could be used as a weapon 4
+or items that could be used as a weapon

-Spitting

-Consistently not respecting personal space -

 Other

 Pupils are asked to reflect on the incident that has occurred, whether they have instigated or not, in order to understand what has happened, learn from it and wisely move with dignity, respect and hope.

 The reflection sheet is there to facilitate a conversation so that we can restore relationships and find forgiveness.
 We know we all make mistakes, are fallible and frail at times and need each other's support to love our neighbour as we love ourselves.
+Reflection sheets are adapted for neurodivergent pupils.

 St Saviour's C of E Primary time to reflect

-Date& time:Name:Class:
+Date& time: Name: Class:

-Tell us what happened and how?

-Can you reflect on what you said or did that did not show respect or care?
+nat did not show respect or care?

-Can you reflect on how others may have felt?
+felt?

-How could you make it better?
-How can you explain, forgive, and restore the relationship?
-How can we help?
+How could you make it relationship?
+How can better?
+How can y we help? you explain, forgive, and restore the

-We all make mistakes, how can you be wiser next time?
-What do you hope to do differently?
+iser next time?
+What do you hope to

-I need to be supported in completing this/ I can reflect independently
+I need to be supported Signed pupil s/ I can reflect independently Signed adult

-Signed pupil

-Signed adult